GiuliaLavizzari/ML4thesis/BSManalysis/README.md

 sumwSM = hSM.GetBinContent(2)
 normSM = 5.* xsecSM * luminosity / (sumwSM) # on test set (0.2*total)
 ```
-It's also possible to compute the minimum value of the wilson coefficient for which the analysis is sensitive to the EFT operator to which the coefficient is associated.
+It's also possible to compute the minimum value of the wilson coefficient for which the analysis is sensitive to the EFT operator (where sensitivity is defined as having at least one value of sigma>3).